 I stumbled through this Thinapp alternative recently and thought that I share this with my readers.
 It's a very simple to use Thinapp alternative.

 The product works basically the same way as VMware Thinapp.
-If you haven't used Thinapp or other virtualization packager before, it's fairly simple.
+If you haven't used Thinapp or other virtualization packagers before, it's fairly simple.
 We could define this process as a three phases process:

-- Prescan – First, the virtualization packager scan the system before you install your application.
-During this time the virtualization packager gets snapshot of your system, registry, and different points of you system in order to be able to do a compare after postscan.
+- Prescan – First, the virtualization packager scans the system before you install your application.
+During this time the virtualization packager gets a snapshot of your system, registry, and different points of your system in order to be able to do a compare after postscan.

 - Install your application – this phase you are able to install your application and assure that it works as it should be.